ram02z/alinet/README.md

 The virtual environment will be created locally in the `.venv` directory.

-PyTorch with CUDA support will be installed by default on supported environments.
+PyTorch with CUDA support will be only be installed on Linux environments.

 ## Usage